working hours saved

 saved on wage costs

-We use the DRY (Don’t Repeat Yourself) principle to do this.
-This term originated in the software world, but can easily be applied to the development of legal documents.
-All legal documents can be summarized in a tree diagram.
-Not all parts of the diagram are equally common, but the base is often reused.
-In order to gather the necessary articles, lawyers often still use (parts of) existing templates to arrive at a final product.
-This process is WET (Write Every Time), that is, repetitive, uninspiring and takes a relatively long time.
+At docbldr we firmly believe in the DRY (Don’t Repeat Yourself) principle.
+This concept originated in software land, but it applies well to the development of legal documents.
+All legal documents can in fact be captured in a tree diagram.
+Not all parts of the diagram can be re-applied in various situations, but those parts that can are building blocks that should not be ‘re-invenvented’.
+Legal professionals often still use the copy paste function to combine these ‘building blocks’ to create a final product.
+This process is WET (Write Every Time) or in other words, repetitive, uninspiring and takes up too much time.